- Food Vendor Information

 Important Vendor Info

-Vendor Selection: The City accepts vendors on a first come first serve basis.
+Vendor Selection: The City accepts vendors on a first come first serve basis, while ensuring different categories of vendors are included (For example, the City will not have 15 ice cream vendors for the Festival).
 This means that vendors are encouraged to submit applications as soon as possible in order to secure a spot.
 Spaces are limited to 15-16 food vendors depending on size and power requirements.

 Payment: We prefer payment by check or money order.
 Checks can be made out to Hogs and Hens.
 A $35 charge will be assessed for returned checks.